William Jasper: Early life

-Sources differ on William Jasper's origins.
-According to one account, William Jasper (named Johann Wilhelm Gasper at the time) came to America in 1767 on the ship Minerva.
+The ancestry of William Jasper is disputed.
+Traditionally, Jasper has been identified of being of Irish descent born in the colonies.
+There is also another account which says he was a son of a Welsh immigrant.
+However, according to one account, William Jasper (named Johann Wilhelm Gasper at the time) came to America in 1767 on the ship Minerva.
 He and other immigrants hailed from Germany and landed in Philadelphia.
 He was 16 at the time, but he had decided that whatever the new land held, he would accept it with open arms.

 He arrived in Philadelphia in the fall and was fed some warm soup and then put in a line to take an oath of allegiance and sign his name.
 When it was his turn, though, Jasper did not know how to read or write, so he could not even write his name on the list.
 He had to just put an X down where he should have put his name and next to it the colonist who had signed him in wrote John William Jasper.
 He then completed a few years of indentured servitude and moved south to find some land of his own.

 William Jasper was motivated when he settled down in the South; he had left his girlfriend in Pennsylvania.
 To pay for her journey to come live with him, he joined the military; by this time, the colonists had already rebelled.
 Although the pay was not great, he soon became a sergeant, earning enough for Elizabeth to join him in Georgia, where they were soon married.

 According to other accounts, William Jasper was the son of John Jasper, a Virginia blacksmith who had migrated to Union County, South Carolina during the early 1770s.